 2014; Cook County; 11 I.W.C.C.
 19003:

-The employee here worked at a prison for over 10 years.
+The employee worked at a prison for over 10 years.
 He started to experience pain and numbness in both of his hands.
-After speaking with coworkers, he decided to see a doctor.
+He spoke with his coworkers.
+They referred him to a doctor.
 His physician diagnosed him with carpal tunnel syndrome in both hands.
-The recommend course of treatment was surgery and the worker elected to proceed with that option.
-Eventually, he obtained a full recovery but it was not quick or easy.
+The doctor recommended surgery.
+The worked agreed to proceed.
+He obtained a full recovery but it was not quick or easy.

 - $9,746.25 for temporary total disability benefits.